Thoughts on Facebook’s 9 plans to curb election interference

 —

-TC – Again, this is something should have known to do before the 2016 election.
-It’s earning over $3 billion in profit per quarter, so it can easily afford this staff increase.
+TC – Again, this is something Facebook should have known to do before the 2016 election.
+It’s earning more than $3 billion in profit per quarter, so it can easily afford this staff increase.
 It’s merely a matter of Facebook foreseeing the worst-case scenarios of how its products could be used, which it’s repeatedly failed to do.

 —